Snapper SXD21SPWM82K 82V Review

 Our Analysis and Test Results

-The Snapper SXD21SPWM82K 82V cost considerably more than the other mowers in our review and yet it falls short of the competition in many of the critical areas that would make this mower worth such an expense.
+The Snapper SXD21SPWM82K 82V cost considerably more than the other mowers and yet it falls short of the competition in many of the critical areas that would help to rationalize the expense.
 While this model can tackle a variety of grass lengths with little difficulty, and it folds up easily for storage, it lacks in maneuverability and runtime.
-As such, we recommend that consumers looking for a high-performance mower refer to this review's award-winners which won't leave you feeling like you got a haircut.
+That said, there are other models that will fill these gaps for less money.

 When tackling larger lawns, the power of the motor, the width of the cutting deck, and the range of cutting heights are all of critical importance for maximum efficiency.
 The Snapper 82V checks these boxes with little difficulty.
 At 17.6 inches, this model has an ample cutting deck width.
 The width of the cutting deck is complemented by a broad set of cutting heights ranging from 1 3/4" to 3".
 Given the amply sized swath that this mower can cut, it's good that it also has a motor powerful enough to mulch what it cuts.